fib-app

 http://localhost/1.0/person

-When the creation is successful, the HTTP response is 201 Created, and the body of the response is a JSON object, including the objectId and createdAt timestamp of the new object:
+When the creation is successful, the HTTP return is 201 Created, and the body of the response is a JSON object containing the objectId and createdAt timestamp of the new object:

 1